DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 Check whether Ansible is installed by running:

         $ ansible --version
+You should see something like:

+        ansible 2.6.5

-If it isn't, run these commands:
+If not, run these commands:

         $ sudo apt update
         $ sudo apt install python3-pip
         $ pip3 --version
         $ sudo pip3 install ansible --quiet
+and

+        $ ansible --version

 That's it!

 #### 2. Configuring SSH Access to the remote Host.

-Fire up

-Run the following command from your command line from your .
-When prompted for password type in the password provided to you along with the hostnames.
+Run the following command from your control_duck.

         $ ./setup.sh <your remote host IP>